2 Simple Steps To Make A Festive Fairy Light Garland

 STEP TWO – Tie On to The Fairy Lights

-For a fuller effect, double up two strips of tulle and tie on to the cable of your fairy lights (we used warm white fairy lights on a clear cable).
-Repeat this step until you are complete, mixing the tulle together or varying colours between bulbs for a more structured look.
+For a fuller effect, double up two strips of tulle and tie on to the cable of your fairy lights (we used warm white fairy lights).
+Repeat this step until you are complete, mixing the tulle together or varying colours between bulbs makes for a more structured look.

-Spread the project over a few evenings or cosy up by the fire and dedicate an Advent afternoon to this crafty creation.
+Spread the project over a few evenings or cosy up by the fire and dedicate an afternoon to this crafty creation.
 After a viewing of Home Alone 1, 2 and possibly 3 (depending on how quick you are at tying knots), you will have created your garland!
-Now all that’s left to do is switch on the magical little lights and drape it over your mantelpiece, display it on a sideboard or twist it up a bare bannister.
+Now all that’s left to do is switch on the magical little lights.
+Drape over your mantelpiece, display it on a sideboard or twist it up a bare banister.